datategy/Fair-Mango/docs/api_documentation/metrics.md

 - Equalised Odds.

 !!! info
-    For more info about the fairness metrics, checkout the [Explanation](../explanation.md) section.
+    For more info about the fairness metrics, checkout the [concept guide](../concepts/fairness.md).

 ---